John4850/portfolio-ts-vite/README.md

 ***
 ``` $ npm create vite@latest ```
 ***

-It is very simple to figure out, and the full documentation is available at
+The full documentation is available at

 [https://vitejs.dev/guide/][viteDocs]